euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 this representation is called a witness set.

-For sparse polynomial systems with very few monomials appearing with nonzero coefficients (in an extreme case, we consider binomial systems that have exactly two monomials with nonzero coefficient in each equation), we can represent positive dimensional solution sets by monomial maps.
+For sparse polynomial systems with very few monomials appearing with nonzero coefficient (in an extreme case, we consider binomial systems that have exactly two monomials with nonzero coefficient in each equation), we can represent positive dimensional solution sets by monomial maps.
 For example, the two equations :math:`x^2 y - zx = 0`,